Salem State Earns Leading By Example Award

 Salem State was recognized for its leadership in pursuing positive clean energy and environmental solutions across campus.

 Instilling a culture of sustainability across our programs is a critical part of our commitment to academic excellence, civic engagement, and operational efficiency.
-As we work to educate the next generation of community leaders, sustainability is one of three guiding principles of our strategic plan.
+Our work to educate the next generation of community leaders spans all of these areas and touches students, faculty, staff and alumni.

 Carbon Neutral Goal: Salem State signed the American College and University Presidents’ Climate Commitment in 2007, pledging the university to carbon neutrality by 2050.

 We’re Still In: President John Keenan signaled that “We Are Still In” the movement to address climate change.
 In signing the open letter in October 2017, Salem State joins more than 2,300 businesses, municipalities, and universities that have declared their enduring commitment to pursue ambitious climate goals and to uphold the Paris agreement.

 Academics and Engagement

 - Ten departments offer more than two-dozen sustainability-related courses in addition to foundational courses, field work, directed studies, internships and study abroad opportunities.

 - Related concentrations and minors are offered by the biology, geography and geological sciences departments.

 Vibrant Earth Week programming includes lectures, movies, art installations, and a poster competition highlighting independent student research.
 Over 700 students, faculty, staff and community members participated in 20 events during April 2019.